xlcnd/isbntools/README.rst

     $ isbn_meta ISBN

-gives you the main metadata associated with the ISBN (uses worldcat.org).
+gives you the main metadata associated with the ISBN (uses worldcat.org), to use the Google Books service enter ``isbn_meta ISBN goob``.

 .. code-block:: bash